lobaro/iot/docs/platform/devices/index.md

 Currently the most important difference to device properties (where you can also story lists) is, that the parser has no write access to tags.
 Also a device with too many tags might get less handy, where device properties can be added as needed.

+## Security{#security}

+On the Security tab, all security related information about the device and it's connection can be found.

+You can find information like:
+* If DTLS is enabled for the device
+* Certificate fingerprint of the device